Discover the Pros of a Nevada Trust

 While Nevada trusts offer many strategic benefits — particularly if drafted with supportive modern trust provisions — taking advantage of them requires careful planning and collaboration amongst clients’ tax, legal and wealth advisors.
 For example, although Nevada will not impose an income tax on a Nevada trust, depending on the circumstances another state might impose a state-level income tax on the Nevada trust.
 Examples include the following:

-Request the full 24-page white paper to learn more about:
+Request the full white paper to learn more about:

 Flexible Provisions to Achieve the Grantor’s Objectives